BudgetAirpods/InsanityRemastered/README.md

 ## Sanity Loss and Gain methods:

 ### Losing Sanity:
    - Being inside the facility doesn't cause you to lose sanity anymore.
-However, you will lose sanity if you are alone inside there.
+However, you will lose sanity if you are not near anyone while inside there.
    - You will lose *A lot* of sanity when you are experiencing a panic attack.
    - During the Light Shutoff hallucination, you will lose a bit more sanity than normal.
-   - Certain hallucinations can caues more sanity loss.
+   - Certain hallucinations can cause more sanity loss.

 ### Gaining Sanity:
    - Flashlights will reduce the sanity drain amount when turned on, making them really useful in this mod.